 Surprisingly, it’s actually in the bank’s best interest to have someone in the property.
 This helps them maintain the value of their investment.
 Due to the way foreclosure laws are set up in Illinois, banks might request you to vacate the premises while secretly hoping you’ll stay.

-There are a few perfectly legal ways to remain in your home, even after foreclosure.
+Believe it or not, there are legal ways for you to stay in your home, even after it has gone through foreclosure.

 How To Stay In My Home After Foreclosure In Chicago

-We buy houses Chicago Illinois from people who need to sell fast.
-Stop the frustration of your unwanted property.
-Let us buy your Chicago house now, regardless of condition.
+We buy houses Chicago Illinois from people who are looking to sell quickly.
+Put an end to the hassle of dealing with an unwanted property.
+Allow us to acquire your Chicago house promptly, no matter its current condition.